All photographs by Andrew Hastings (unless otherwise stated)

 Speech by Richard Sawka

 Richard Sawka, Professor of Russian and European politics at the University of Kent also spoke on the day.
-Unfortunately we were unable to get a transcript of his speech, but the following interview, for the Not The Andrew Marr Show was given on the week before, and contains much of the same material:
+Unfortunately we were unable to get a transcript of his speech, but the following interview, for the Not The Andrew Marr Show was given the week before, and contains much of the same material:

 Oliver Stone-produced “Ukraine on Fire” moves to Rumble after YouTube censorship: